Skip to content

 In order to run this tutorial, please ensure that:

-The trust markers in the Dataset represent the integrity and reproducibility of scientific research.
-Trust markers represent a contract between authors and readers that proper research practices have been observed.
+The Trust Markers in the Dataset represent the integrity and reproducibility of scientific research.
+Trust Markers represent a contract between authors and readers that proper research practices have been observed.
 They also highlight the level of research transparency within the document, and reduce the risks of allowing non-compliance to research integrity policies to go unobserved.

 Method

 This notebook retrieves data about trust marker and publication data from Dimensions, the world's largest linked research information datatset.
-In particular the trust markers are taken from the DRI module.
+In particular the Trust Markers are taken from the DRI module.

 To complete the analysis the following steps are taken: